alberto56/dcycleblog/_posts/2019-10-16-unit-testing.md

 * ./phpunit.xml, at the root of our project, will define where are tests are located, and where our autoloader is located.
 * ./phpunit-autoload.php, at the root of our project, is our autoloader; it tells PHPUnit that, for example, the namespace `Drupal\auto_entitylabel\AutoEntityLabelManager` corresponds to the file `src/AutoEntityLabelManager`.
-* ./phpunit-bootstrap.php, we'll leave empty for now, and look at later on.
+* ./phpunit-bootstrap.php, we'll leave empty for now, and look at it later on.
 * ./tests/AutoEntityLabelManagerTest.php, which will contain a test for the AutoEntityLabelManager class.

 ### phpunit.xml